- Delay in diagnosis increases the risk of rupture, intra-abdominal hemorrhage, blood transfusion, need for operative intervention and death.

 For editors and proofreaders

-Definition of hemorrhage in:
+Definition of haemorrhage in:

 What do you find interesting about this word or phrase?